Day 1: Leaving New York and traveling to Niagara Falls

 - White Water Walk

 The actual falls were unbelievable and unlike anything that we had ever seen before.
-The sheer size and volume of water was just amazing!
+It’s quite amazing the sheer volume of water coming over the edge of the falls – estimated at 570,000 litres/second.

 We took a trip on The Hornblower so we could get up close and personal to the American Falls, Canadian Horseshoe Falls, and Great Gorge.
 It was quite surreal to hear the thundering roar, see the awesome power and feel the wetting mist.
 Unbelievable!